 At Petsure we offer lifetime pet insurance cover for cats and dogs with no upper age limit.
 Our lifetime dog and cat insurance can even cover recurring or chronic conditions with vet fees up to £15,000 each year.

-Time limited insurance is considered a more affordable option for pet owners.
+Time limited insurance is thought to be a more affordable option for pet owners.
 But, it only covers newly diagnosed conditions for a limited time.
 For example, each new illness or injury is covered for a year, after which your insurance provider will no longer pay out.

 Unlike time-limited cover, maximum benefit insurance doesn’t have a time limit but it does have a financial limit.
 This means pet owners can make multiple claims for the same illness or injury up to a certain amount.
 Once that limit is reached for that condition, however, the pet owner has to then fork out the costs for any further vet treatment.